Grants & Fellowships

 Upon completion of the project, the student must provide a summary of their research findings (1000-2000 words) to be included in the Berger Institute’s spring newsletter.
 In addition, the student may be asked to give a short oral presentation to Berger Institute board members.
 Finally, the student must acknowledge the Berger Institute in any professional publications or presentations that result from this project.

-Applications are accepted throughout the year, but all projects must be completed by the end of the academic year of the application.
+Applications are accepted throughout the year, but all projects must be completed by the end of the academic year of the application and must take place in the United States.
 An interview may also be required as part of the application process.

 To apply, please submit: